chatwoot/docs/docs/self-hosted/instagram-app-review.md

 ![i.g-review-5](./img/instagram-review/i.g-review-edit.png)

+### Business account

-You need to have business account to be able to request these permissions.
+You **must** have a business account to be able to request these permissions.
 Please make sure you have a business account before requesting the permissions.

 ![i.g-review-6](./img/instagram-review/i.g-business-review.png)

-Please add all the details in the "Data handling" section.
+### Data handling

 ![i.g-review-7](./img/instagram-review/i.g-data-handling-questions.png)